hcssmith/plan9.drv/readme.md

 Launch a text window, attach to event, provide UI for git allow commit, staging, push, pull, branch read from acme/$id/event to intercept plumber.
 May need to be made in a proper language not nushell.
-Maybe try crystal lang
+Maybe try crystal lang Use external program - write in odin - libs needed, 9p + acme, copy the go libs